Graphter/graphter/docs/immediate-jobs.md

   --- title & desc display flag
 1. getConfigAt and getConfigsTo should return an array of configs for each path (???)
 1. validation could be state provider independent
+1. Narrow down NodeConfig interface by making children specific to applicable node configs - options should be brought up a level?